Which Games are Unaffected by Absolute Commitments?: Downward Closure

 \begin{quote} \begin{enumerate} \item[$i$:] ``\emph{Unless $j$ commits to $RR$, I will cut away the right branch.}'' \end{enumerate} \end{quote}

 This means that when $j$ does commit to $RR$, i.e. when $j$ commits to $i$'s desired $u^4$ regardless of what $k$ commits to, $i$ can be guaranteed $u^4$ if they either commit to or play left.
-For every $j$ contract that is not $RR$, $i$ commits to playing left, towards $k$'s node.
-With this set up, we now go through the backwards induction of the other players, given the knowledge of $i$'s contract.
-Starting with the final player, $k$, who has the following position:
+For every $j$ commitment that is not $RR$, $i$ commits to playing left, towards $k$'s node.
+With this set up, we now go through the backwards induction of the other agents, given the knowledge of $i$'s commitment.
+Starting with the final agent, $k$, who has the following position:

-\begin{quote} \begin{enumerate} \item[$k$:] ``\emph{Unless $j$ commits to $RR$, player $i$ will play toward my node, giving me a choice between $u^1$ and $u^2$.
+\begin{quote} \begin{enumerate} \item[$k$:] ``\emph{Unless $j$ commits to $RR$, agent $i$ will play toward my node, giving me a choice between $u^1$ and $u^2$.
 Among these I prefer $u^2$.
-Regardless of whether or not I deploy a contract, if I go, I will go last, so whichever outcome I commit or play for I will certainly receive.
-So, unless player $j$ commits to $RR$ I will opt for $u^2$.}'' \end{enumerate} \end{quote} Player $j$ can then make the following inference:
+Regardless of whether or not I deploy a commitment, if I go, I will go last, so whichever outcome I commit or play for I will certainly receive.
+So, unless agent $j$ commits to $RR$ I will opt for $u^2$.}'' \end{enumerate} \end{quote} Agent $j$ can then make the following inference:

-\begin{quote} \begin{enumerate} \item[$j$:] ``\emph{Unless I commit to $RR$, player $i$ will play toward player $k$, leaving player $k$ with only the choice between $u^1$ and $u^2$ and they will certainly pick $u^2$.
-If I do commit to $RR$, then player $i$ will play towards my node and I will be obligated to play $u^4$, regardless of what player $k$ might commit to.
+\begin{quote} \begin{enumerate} \item[$j$:] ``\emph{Unless I commit to $RR$, agent $i$ will play toward agent $k$, leaving agent $k$ with only the choice between $u^1$ and $u^2$ and they will certainly pick $u^2$.
+If I do commit to $RR$, then agent $i$ will play towards my node and I will be obligated to play $u^4$, regardless of what agent $k$ might commit to.
 Thus I have a choice between $u^2$ and $u^4$ and will pick $u^4$ and commit to obeying the threat.}'' \end{enumerate} \end{quote}

-Thus $j$ will commit to the $RR$ contract and the game will result in the same equilibrium as $G^1$.
+Thus $j$ will commit to $RR$ and the game will result in the same equilibrium as $G^1$.
 The interesting observation about this situation is that $i$'s threat does not depend on $k$ making a specific commitment.
-Instead, $i$ is counting on the fact that if $k$ were to make a \emph{threat to the threat}, as in the case when $k$ has the first contract, the commitment to that threat comes after all other players have made commitments.
+Instead, $i$ is counting on the fact that if $k$ were to make a \emph{threat to the threat}, as in the case when $k$ has the first commitment, the commitment to that threat comes after all other agents have made commitments.
 With this timing, $k$ knows they certainly will have to follow through with their threat if they make it.
-Thus $j$ knows that the help $k$ offered when they had the first contract is no longer viable and the old threat from $G^1$ still stands.
+Thus $j$ knows that the help $k$ offered when they had the first commitment is no longer viable and the old threat from $G^1$ still stands.